 Winners Announced

 Historically Black Colleges and Universities (HBCUs) have been the foundation for academic and cultural development in the United States for well over a century.
-The new Getty Images Photo Archives Grants for HBCUs was created to honor the legacy and history of HBCUs and their contribution to American History.

 - Claflin University – Orangeburg, South Carolina (USA)

-- North Carolina Central University – Durham, North Carolina
+- North Carolina Central University – Durham, North Carolina (USA)

 - Jackson State University – Jackson, Mississippi (USA)